reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 > Execute the app as one or more stateless processes.

+***Stateless processes give the application an ability to scale-out quickly to handle a sudden increase in traffic and scale-in when the traffic to the system decreases.*** To make it stateless, we need to store all data outside the application.

 Spring Boot applications execute as a Java process on the host system or inside a container runtime environment like Docker.
 This principle advocates that the processes should be stateless and share-nothing.
 Any data that needs to persist must be stored in a stateful backing service like a database.

 This is a shift from the method of using “sticky sessions” in web applications that cache user session data in the memory of the application's process and expecting future requests from the same session to be routed to the same process.